interledger/interledger.org-learn/src/content/docs/building-with-interledger/real-world-examples.md

 The People’s Clearinghouse solution really embodies the Interledger principles.
 Their solution is directly about building digital infrastructure in a region. **Interoperability** both between multiple local banks as well as between countries (the USA and Mexico) are top of mind for them, and their solution will make use of **open payments** and **open standards**.

-In the [Digital Financial Inclusion unit](/digital-financial-inclusion/what-is-digital-financial-inclusion/), you’ll find many parallels between the individual and local economy stories and The People’s Clearinghouse challenge.
+In the [Digital Financial Inclusion unit](/digital-financial-inclusion/what-is-digital-financial-inclusion/), you’ll find many parallels between the private citizen and government employee stories and The People's Clearinghouse challenge.

 ## Wallet Guru